karrioapi/karrio/sdk/extensions/dhl_universal/README.md

-# purplship.dhl_universal
+# karrio.dhl_universal

-This package is a DHL Universal Tracking extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a DHL Universal Tracking extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements